 Areas of Critical Environmental Concern (ACEC).
 In Alternative A, the existing ACECs would continue to be managed as ACECs.
 This includes the Bear Creek Flats ACEC (565 acres), Phil Wright Rock ACEC (640 acres), and the Limestone Cliffs ACEC (20 acres).
 In Alternative B, the Phil Wright Rock ACEC would be managed as an ACEC.
 In Alternative C, the Phil Wright Rock and Limestone Cliffs would be managed as ACECs.
+In sub-alternative C, West Fork Buttes (950 acres) and Chamberlain wetlands (62 acres) would be managed as Research Natural Areas.

 National Historic Trail.
-The Lewis and Clark National Historic Trail would be managed cooperatively with the NPS in accordance with national policy guidelines under all alternatives.
+The Lewis and Clark National Historic Trail would be managed cooperatively with the National Park Service (NPS) in accordance with national policy guidelines under all alternatives.
 Alternative A does not designate a trail corridor.
 Alternative B would designate a one-half-mile corridor on each side of the trail.
 Under Alternative B, the trail corridor would be a right-of-way avoidance area.
 Alternative C would designate a 1-mile corridor on each side of the trail.
 Under Alternative C, the trail corridor would be excluded from rights-of-way and closed to salable minerals.
 Under all alternatives, potential activities must be compatible with the trail objectives and values.